-Aadhaar-based KYC at home: Users have the option of having their KYC verified at home.
-For verification, he or she must still present their Aadhaar card or PAN card.
-It should be noted that a Paytm authorised person will charge Rs.150 for a home visit.
+Aadhaar-based KYC at home: Users also have the option of completing an Aadhaar-based Know Your Customer (KYC) process at home by presenting their Aadhaar card or PAN card for verification.
+Please note that a Paytm authorized person will charge a fee of INR 150 for a home visit for this service.

 Things to keep in mind:

-- It should be noted that KYC is available to Indian citizens, tax residents, and residents of India.
+- The KYC process is available to Indian citizens, tax residents, and residents of India.

-- Users can choose to activate their Paytm wallet and open a Paytm Payments Bank Savings account, or they can only activate the wallet and open a savings account.
+- You have the option to either activate your Paytm wallet and open a Paytm Payments Bank Savings account, or just activate the wallet and open a savings account.

 Transaction Limit with Minimum KYC and Maximum KYC

-Paytm abides by RBI regulations while protecting its users’ personal information.
-As a result, no user or third-party application is permitted to record or screenshot the Paytm application screen.
-Furthermore, the following are the transaction limits associated with the minimum and maximum KYC:
+Paytm follows Reserve Bank of India (RBI) regulations to protect users’ personal information.
+As a result, neither users nor third-party applications are allowed to record or take screenshots of the Paytm app.
+Additionally, the following are the transaction limits associated with minimum and maximum Know Your Customer (KYC) processes: